 - Some dogs have been bred with genetic mutations that affect their colouring, leading to pale gum tissue when their mucus membranes become pale.

 - Finally, some dogs have weaker immune systems than others, and pale gum tissue results from this!
-If you notice that your dog’s gums become pale often despite eating well and getting plenty of exercises, it might be time to take them to the vet for a checkup.
+If you notice that your dog’s gums become pale often despite eating well and getting plenty of exercise, it might be time to take them to the vet for a checkup.

 Always make sure that your dog’s gums are pink!
 If you notice that their colouring has changed significantly, take appropriate action and get them to a vet for a checkup.
 They might have developed a severe illness or may need better nutrition.